Skip to main content

 • If you’re unsure about your channel code, reach out to Triple Whale support.

-Enable Sonar and Validate Your Setup
+Validate Your Setup

 • In your TikTok Ads Account, go to Events Manager > Data Sources, and find your connected TikTok Pixel.
 Ensure that you see events in your dashboard.